Top

 Graphics, Video, Audio

-Logo is not on the top of every page and clicking it doesn't lead to the home page.
+Logo is not on the top-left of every page.
+(Now, Yahoo

 If your site has banner ads (especially near the top of the page), keep graphics away from them.
-People tend to ignore ads and they'll ignore your graphics.
+People tend to ignore ads and this will cause them to ignore your graphics.

 Our site uses divider bars.